geut/postcss-copy/README.md

 ```

 #### preservePath ({boolean} default = false)
-Flag option that can be used to preserve the directory structure of your assets
+Flag option to notify to postcss-copy that your CSS files destination are going to preserve the directory structure.
+It's helpful if you are using `postcss-cli` with the --base option or `gulp-postcss` with multiple files (e.g: `gulp.src('src/**/*.css')`)

 #### ignore ({string | string[] | function} default = [])
 Option to ignore assets in your CSS file.